regismeyssonnier/SoakOverflow/README.md

 The file soakonlinenn.py is for using on codingame.
 You have to change the header code like  conv1_weight; etc... to change the weight NN.

+## 3. Update

+The update can be non retrocompatible but are better.